AeroAstroid/TheBrainOfTWOWCentral/documentation/docs.md

 **_=== BASIC EXPLANATION ===_**

 This is a successor to new B++.
-Unlike the transition from oldtag to newtag, newtag to b*tag is much easier, as all of your code is already backwards compatible.
+Unlike the transition from oldtag to newtag, newtag to b\*tag is **much** easier, as all of your code is already backwards compatible.
 This means that you can just paste in your old programs and they'll work fine.
-If you aren’t already familiar, tags are miniature programs, such as those made in B++ or B*, and generally ran through a Discord bot.
+If you aren’t already familiar, tags are miniature programs, such as those made in B++ or B\*, and generally ran through a Discord bot.

 **_=== TERMS ~~AND CONDITIONS~~ ===_**

 Some terms in this might not be clear.  \
-b*tag = b* tags.
+b\*tag = b\* tags.
 Usually used to differentiate from other versions.
-Third & latest version of tags..
+Third & latest version of tags.

 Oldtag = the first form of tags.